 These action-packed Hollywood movies were met with positive reviews, with critics labeling them as some of Reeves’ best performances.
 And no doubt about it, the character fits Reeves like a glove.

 Keanu Reeves and John Wick actually have a lot in common, if you think about it.
-First, they’re both badasses; one is a trained assassin and the other trains hard to be able to play a trained assassin.
+First, they’re both badasses; one is a trained assassin and the other trains hard in order to play a trained assassin.
 One is into vintage cars, while the other loves – and builds – motorcycles.
 Last but not least, they both love puppies.

 Another thing that Reeves and his eponymous character have in common is the fact that they both treasure their privacy.
 However, John Wick also likes to splurge a bit, living in an architecturally stunning, remote house in Mill Neck, N.Y.

-Before the Wick house turns into a shooting range, we get a glimpse of the stunning interiors and carefully placed items around the house.
+Before Wick’s house turns into a shooting range, we get a glimpse of the stunning interiors and carefully placed items around the house.
 The home is bathed in natural light and seems to blend with the exterior via the floor-to-ceiling windows that overlook the lake.
-Glass walls, however, make break-ins a little easier, as the movie shows us.
+Glass walls, however, make break-ins a little easier, as the movie stands to show.